 Proposals should include: abstract of paper (max.
 500 words); author details (name, institution, position) and brief biographical statement of no more than 50 words.
 The deadline for submitting proposals is January 22, 2010 and they should be sent via email to Amanda Duffy (burntoak@dsl.pipex.com) with "IFLA proposal" in the subject line.

-You have read this article cfp / events with the title Don't Wait to be Asked: towards next generation reference services and information literacy.
-You can bookmark this page URL http://monochromaticstyle.blogspot.com/2009/11/don-wait-to-be-asked-towards-next.html.
+with the title Don't Wait to be Asked: towards next generation reference services and information literacy.
+You can bookmark this page URL https://monochromaticstyle.blogspot.com/2009/11/don-wait-to-be-asked-towards-next.html.
 Thanks!

 No comment for "Don't Wait to be Asked: towards next generation reference services and information literacy"